The underlying cause of most chronic disease is the long-term deficiency of micronutrients

-Micronutrients comprise vitamins, minerals, trace elements, amino acids, phytochemicals (extracts from plants); all tiny molecules that have a distinct metabolic role in the cells of the body.
-Micronutrients are the foundation of any diet; if the body doesn't get these in plentiful supply, we're looking at cellular dysfunction that in time turns into a diseased organ and hence illness.
+Thing is, the mitochondria need micronutrients - vitamins, minerals, trace elements, amino acids, fats, phytochemicals (extracts from plants); you name it, all tiny molecules that have a distinct metabolic role in the cells of the body.
+Micronutrients are the foundation of any diet; if the body doesn't get these in plentiful supply, we're looking at cellular dysfunction that in time turns into a diseased organ and a sick body.

 Without micronutrients, the body barely survives.
 We’re not so much looking at specific diseases but the key mechanism which unites them all – cells.
 Millions and millions of cells.